kayleigrace/College_Majors_By_Gender/README.md

 All of the data is from [American Community Survey 2010-2012 Public Use Microdata Series](https://www.census.gov/programs-surveys/acs/data/pums.html).
 The major categories are from [Carnevale et al, "What's It Worth?: The Economic Value of College Majors."](https://cew.georgetown.edu/cew-reports/whats-it-worth-the-economic-value-of-college-majors/) Georgetown University Center on Education and the Workforce, 2011.

-I used the CSV file [recent grads] (https://github.com/fivethirtyeight/data/blob/master/college-majors/recent-grads.csv) and [women stem](https://github.com/fivethirtyeight/data/blob/master/college-majors/women-stem.csv).
+I used the CSV file ["recent grads"](https://github.com/fivethirtyeight/data/blob/master/college-majors/recent-grads.csv) and ["women stem"](https://github.com/fivethirtyeight/data/blob/master/college-majors/women-stem.csv).

 The steps I took to manipulate these data sets are: